Tell Turkey to free Taner & İdil

 “Taner Kılıç is a principled and passionate human rights defender.
 The charges brought against him today are completely without merit.
 They show just how arbitrary, just how sweeping, the Turkish government’s frenzied pursuit of its perceived enemies and critics has become.
 He must be released immediately and the charges against him dropped.”

-İdil Eser, Director of Amnesty Turkey, was attending a routine digital security and information management workshop on 5 July in a hotel in Büyükada, Istanbul when the authorities burst in and arrested her without giving a reason.
+İdil Eser, Director of Amnesty Turkey, was at a routine training workshop on 5 July in a hotel in Büyükada, Istanbul when the authorities burst in and arrested her without giving a reason.

-Nine other human rights defenders on the course were also detained.
-Four have been released on bail with a travel ban, but İdil and five others face indefinite imprisonment in Turkey before official charges are made.
+Nine other human rights defenders on the course were also detained, with eight facing indefinite imprisonment in Turkey before official charges are made.

 They have all been accused of “committing a crime in the name of a terrorist organisation”: a ridiculous and baseless accusation.
 All they are guilty of is bravely speaking up for human rights in Turkey.